Guidelines for Hosting a Penn State Scranton Intern

 2. POST YOUR INTERNSHIP

-Post your internship position description on Nittany Lion Careers
+Post your internship position online at Nittany Lion Careers.

 3. INTERVIEW & SELECT